apostrophecms/apostrophe-documentation/tutorials/core-concepts/09-working-with-templates/04-responsive-images.md

 Apostrophe lets use make use of this browser feature through the `apos.images.srcset` template helper.
 In the following example, we'll write a simple custom widget that renders an image with both a `srcset` and a `sizes` attribute.

+{% hint style='info' %}
-> This example assumes that you know how to load and work with custom widgets.
+This example assumes that you know how to load and work with custom widgets.
 If you're unsure about that, please refer to the [custom widgets tutorial](../getting-started/custom-widgets.md).
+{% endhint %}

 With this example widget, it's up to the developer to specify the `sizesAttr` option (which is what we use for the `sizes` attribute on the image).
 So when you load the widget into an area or singleton, follow this example: